Using Flightcontrol.json to Configure your Project

 Service-Specific Configuration

-Besides the common properties above, each service will have specific properties, specified below:
+Besides the common properties above, each service will have specific properties, specified on the following pages: